Making Brooklyn Bloom 2026 - Brooklyn Botanic Garden

 Leave us your feedback and get a token of our thanks!

-Workshops and tours repeat at 11 a.m. and 3 p.m.
-There is a different talk in the morning and the afternoon.
+• Workshops & tours repeat at 11 a.m. and 3 p.m.
+There are different auditorium talks in the morning and the afternoon.
+See descriptions below.

 Auditorium Talks